sumup-oss/circuit-ui/.changeset/quiet-toes-joke.md

 ---
-'@sumup/circuit-ui': patch
+'@sumup/circuit-ui': minor
 ---

-Adds a style for the indeterminate state of a checkbox
+Added the `indeterminate` prop to the Checkbox component.
+Use it to display and control the collective state of a group of nested checkboxes.